X01XX/forth-memory-management/README.md

   gforth example3.fs -e bye   \ Shows lists of lists of regions.

   gforth example4.fs -e bye   \ Shows a struct-aware print of items on the Forth stack, for debugging.

+  gforth example5.fs -e bye   \ Shows print, and deallocate, of a list-of-lists of mixed structs.
 </pre>

 Memory use before, and after, deallocating is shown.
 The Min Free column shows the lowest level of struct instances available during the program run,